himada2018/himada2018.github.io/_pages/lab.md

 ---
 layout: single-news
-layout: archive
-title: "Cooperation and Intergrop Processes Lab"
+title: "Cooperation and Intergroup Processes Lab"
 permalink: /ciplab/
-author_profile: true
+author_profile: false
 ---

 Cooperation and Intergroup Processes Lab (CIP Lab) is hosted by Dr. Hirotaka Imada and based in the Department of Psychology, Royal Holloway, University of London.